1) My story begins the year after the Flood,

 86) His warriors had been trained in the hunts;

-They were fearsome in their cunning and skills.
+They were ferocious in their cunning and skills.

-They made games of those they considered runts;
+They made games of those they regarded as runts;

 The "Minotaur" got his name from those kills.